iboB/par/doc/perf.md

 Note that here OpenMP is much faster than par.
 About as fast as the linear code.
 Still, this is for a cost at about 7 microseconds per parallel region.

-Now let's looks at fewer, larger tasks: 50 tasks, of size 100,000 samples each:
+Now let's look at fewer, larger tasks: 50 tasks, of size 100,000 samples each:

 `$ ./bin/bench-par-rejection-sample --iters=100000 --samples=50`